TcheL/LaTeC/README.md

 - Recommendation
   + :two_hearts: : an excellent template as I think
   + :sparkling_heart: : a wonderful template as I think
-  + :hearts: : a good template as I think
+  + :heart: : a good template as I think

 - Language
   + :cn: : based on Chinese